 We provide a range of the Novitatech services from all of Novita’s metropolitan sites and our dedicated Novitatech Assistive Technology Centre at 1 South Road, Thebarton.
 Depending on what type of service you wish to access, we can often visit at private homes, preschools and child care centres, schools, hospitals and supported accommodation facilities.

 In some cases, you may need to travel to Novita’s Central Therapy hub to access certain trial items or for certain assessments and appointments where modifications can be made on site.

 If you would like information or free advice, or to book into a no-waitlist consultation, speak to someone in our friendly team on 1300 668 482 or visit our Contact Us page for more ways to get in touch.

 A repair and maintenance service is available with mobile technicians who can provide services wherever the client may be in the community.
 Some repairs may require equipment to be modified at the workshop in Thebarton, and our experienced technical team will be able to advise what is required and the timeframe this can be completed in.

 For equipment owned by the DCSI Equipment Program, contact Domiciliary Equipment Service (DES) by calling 1300 130 302 to request Novita to complete a repair.

 Novita can provide electronic repairs, customisation and technical support for a wide range of assistive technology devices.
-We have a well-appointed electronics workshop at Novita’s Regency Park site.
+We have a well-appointed electronics workshop at our site in Thebarton.
 The service is provided by an experienced electronics technician and supported by Allied Health Assistants.

 If you are having difficulties with electronic equipment or for a quote to customise or modify your device contact Novitatech on 1300 668 482 or email email@example.com